mora-lab/installing/galaxy/README.md

 ### If you are in Windows:
 1. Create a Linux Virtual Machine.
 Follow the instructions here: [Creating a CentOS-8 VM](https://github.com/mora-lab/installing/tree/main/virtualbox).
-2. Install Anaconda.
+2. Install **Anaconda**.
 Follow the instructions here: [Install Anaconda](https://github.com/mora-lab/installing/tree/main/anaconda).

 ### If you are in Linux:
-1. Install Anaconda.
+1. Install **Anaconda**.
 Follow the instructions here: [Install Anaconda](https://github.com/mora-lab/installing/tree/main/anaconda).

 ### One more thing before starting...
 Make sure that Anaconda's base environment is activated.